basho/jam/README.md

 * Date/time intervals
 * Week dates

+See `jam_iso8601:parse/{1,2}`.

 ### Compilation

-The compilation step converts the strings captured by parsing into a (possibly valid) date and/or time.
+The compilation step (`jam:compile/{1,2}`) converts the strings captured by parsing into a (possibly valid) date and/or time.
 The resulting tuples will not be the same as Erlang's date/time tuples because this library permits fractional seconds, "incomplete" dates and times, and time zones.

 ### Validation

+Validation is entirely optional.
+It is possible to extensively manipulate invalid date/time values, and developers are advised to validate at whatever point in the pipeline seems reasonable (but no earlier than compilation).

 The compilation step only exercises as much knowledge about "real" times and dates as is necessary (e.g., knowing what years are leap years to properly interpret ordinal dates).
-A time such as "25:15" is a possible outcome of the parsing and compilation steps, so validation functions are supplied.
+A time such as "25:15" is a possible outcome of the parsing and compilation steps, so validation functions `is_valid/{1,2}` are supplied.

+Also see **Expansion** below for a discussion of incompleteness.
+An incomplete date or time can still be valid.

 ### Normalization

-There are two unusual times which may arise.
+There are two edge case time values which may arise, and which are corrected for using `jam:normalize/1`.

 The first, permitted by ISO 8601, is "24:00".
 This is *not* the same as "00:00", at least when also attached to a date.
 "2016-06-15 24:00"